SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/fake_binary.md

 fake_binary.exe outputs a line to stdout and stderr, allowing us to to test output stream filtering.
-(For example, we may decide to disregard output to stdout, as we don't want our mapping process to spam the console with output, but perhapts we want to print or parse the output to stderr, because it can contain important information about the program's response to certain inputs.)
+(For example, we may decide to disregard output to stdout, as we don't want our mapping process to spam the console with output, but perhaps we want to print or parse the output to stderr, because it can contain important information about the program's response to certain inputs.)